Euro zone banks hammered for Turkish exposure

 It argued that the country accounted for less than 2 percent of group revenues and a 10 percent fall in the lira would affect its CET1 ratio - capital that must be set aside as a buffer against financial shocks - by only around 2 basis points.
 It declined to comment on Friday.

-However, a report by Credit Suisse said Turkey remained a risk for Italy’s biggest bank by assets as the depreciation of the lira could further hit its core capital - which came in lower than expected at the end of June.
+However, a report by Credit Suisse said Turkey remained a risk for UniCredit, Italy’s biggest bank by assets, as the depreciation of the lira could further hit its core capital - which came in lower than expected at the end of June.

-The Yapi Kredi stake is valued on the bank’s books at $2.5 billion and is currently worth $1.5 billion, Credit Suisse said.
+The Yapi Kredi stake is valued on the bank’s books at $2.5 billion and is currently worth $1.1 billion, Credit Suisse said in a report on Friday.

+“The Turkish risks may also come from potential asset quality deterioration as Turkish corporate could be under pressure due to its large amount of debt USD denominated,” it said.

+“We cannot rule out that the regulator may require an add-on on capital for the exposure.”
+UniCredit is also exposed to the rouble’s fall and widening Italian government bond spreads.

 BBVA, which reported a lowly CET 1 ratio of 10.8 percent at the end of the first half, also said a 10 percent slump in the lira would shave 2 basis points off its core capital.

-Much of these exposures are also lira in the balance sheets of local subsidiaries, suggesting that the actual risk to their parents firms is even smaller.
+Much of these exposures are also lira in the balance sheets of local subsidiaries, suggesting that the actual risk to their parent firms is even smaller.

 While the lira’s plunge could drag down the Turkish economy, the impact on euro zone banks in general is seen as modest, economists said.